xdmushui/partner-center-sdk/develop/purchase-an-add-on-to-a-subscription.md

 ## Purchasing an add-on through code

-When you purchase an add-on to a subscription you are updating the original subscription order with the order for the add-on.
+When you purchase an add-on to a subscription, you are updating the original subscription order with the order for the add-on.
 In the following, customerId is the customer ID, subscriptionId is the subscription ID, and addOnOfferId is the offer ID for the add-on.

 Here are the steps: